Todd Kohlhepp's house

 Roughly 9 miles away.

-Crime Location in Woodruff, South Carolina, United States
+Crime Location in Woodruff, South Carolina

 The motorcycle shop where Todd Kohlhepp shot four people